Top 11 Venture Capital Firms Investing in Insurance Startups

 Image of Wellington Management - Top VCs in Insurance

-The firm invests across various stages, from early venture to private equity, with a clear record of backing high-profile technology companies.
-Their portfolio includes names like Airbnb and Coinbase, highlighting a focus on category-defining businesses preparing for public markets.
+The firm invests across multiple stages, from early venture to private equity, with a focus on financial services and insurance.
+Their portfolio includes major names like Airbnb and Coinbase, highlighting their capacity to back companies through to significant public listings.

-• Industries of focus: Finance, Financial Services, Asset Management, and Insurance
+• Industries of focus: Asset Management, Finance, Financial Services, Insurance

 • Founded: 1933